 That depends on your budget and how you want your phone contract to work.
 For example, high-end phones like the Note and S series are unlikely to be available on pay as you go, so you’ll almost certainly have to go for a pay monthly deal.
 These work out much more affordable month on month and gain you extras like customer perks and entertainment apps.

 If you’re aiming to pay for your phone outright for the ease of being SIM-free and able to switch networks or stick with a pay as you go plan like VOXI, then the A series is where the much more affordable phones can be found.
+Or you could go for the FE range which is a decent go-between the S and A range.
 Whatever you decide, it’s fair to say that you’ll certainly find a Samsung phone to suit your needs and budget.